-The proposed approach focuses on using robust neutron detectors capable of withstanding extreme radiation environments, particularly diamond detectors.
+The proposed approach focuses on using neutron detectors capable of withstanding extreme radiation environments, particularly diamond detectors.
 The computations throughout the study have been calculated using the High-End Computer (HEC) cluster of Lancaster University [5].
-Subsequently, Python scripts are developed to analyse and visualise the results, providing valuable insight into the relationship between neutron spectra and fuel material characteristics.
+Subsequently, pythonTM scripts are developed to analyse and visualise the results, providing valuable insight into the relationship between neutron spectra and fuel material characteristics.

-In this paper, we aim to determine the location and the quantity of nuclear fuel material based on neutron energy spectra and source intensity.
-Thousands of different fuel debris scenarios have been generated using Python computer code and then simulated using Geant4 Monte Carlo code to calculate the neutron energy spectra for each scenario.
-Subsequently, machine learning algorithms have been utilised to analyse the spectral data implemented using MATLAB to predict the location of the fuel material.
-The focus of this is to predict the thickness of the corium layers above the nuclear fuel material to speed up the nuclear decommission process to retrieve the fuel debris.
+In this paper, the determination of the location and the quantity of nuclear fuel material based on neutron energy spectra and source intensity is described.
+Thousands of different fuel debris scenarios have been generated using pythonTM computer code and then simulated using Geant4 Monte Carlo code to calculate the neutron energy spectra for each scenario.
+Subsequently, machine learning algorithms have been utilised to analyse the spectra implemented using MATLAB to predict the location of the fuel material.
+The focus of this is to predict the thickness of the corium layers above the nuclear fuel material to speed up the nuclear decommission process to retrieve fuel debris.
+The work flow is illustrated in details in the diagram.

 Table 1.
-This table presents the inventory of corium mixture components after 10 years of the accident, as simulated by MELCOR, MAAP, and MCNPX models.
+This table presents the inventory of corium mixture components after 10 years of the accident, as simulated by MELCOR, MAAP, and MCNPX models (tons) [4].

-Material MELCOR MAAP MCNPX -what are
+Material MELCOR MAAP MCNPX

-UO2 69.4 76.15 75.77 -what are the uni
+UO2 69.4 76.15 75.77

-Zr 25.8 16.59 17.8 יוט טואו
+Zr 25.8 16.59 17.8

 ZrO2 16.6 14.14 13.82

 B4C 0 0.502 0.59

 Cr 5.9 1.13 1.1

 Cr2O3 0.03 2.732 2.73

 FeO 0.23 11.2 11.2

 Ni 2.53 0.55 0.556

 NiO 0.03 1.2 1.2

-2 Methodo logy 130.52 124.194 124.77 Tons?